| Seventh

 told me that the wolves killed near his place in June, 1904,

 a large 3-year-old steer, a cow, 3 yearlings, and a horse.
+DESTRUCTION OF GAME BY WOLVESThe amount of game killed is even less easily determined than

 of cattle, but, judging from the evidence obtained, wolves